Headsets throughout the tour

 Welcome to Italy!
 Check into your hotel, then the rest of the day is free to explore this ancient capital.
 This afternoon, meet your Tour Director and fellow travelers.

-Enclosed by ramparts and little change since the Middle Ages, Assisi sprawls prettily across the slopes of Monte Subasio and retains its medieval character.
-Start the day with your Local Guide by visiting the Basilica of St. Francis, famous for its paintings by Giotto, which date back to the 1300s.
+Enclosed by ramparts and little changed since the Middle Ages, Assisi sprawls prettily across the slopes of Monte Subasio and retains its medieval character.
+After attending early morning Mass in the Lower Basilica, meet your Local Guide to visit the Basilica of St. Francis, famous for its paintings by Giotto, which date back to the 1300s.
 Also on the agenda: a visit to the Church of St. Clare, founder of the Order of Poor Clares.
 Later, why not join the optional excursion to see the ancient towns of Norcia and Cascia?
 (B,D)